gshipley/enterprise_training/EnterpriseManual.md

 	http://brokerIPAddress:8161

-**Note:** Given the current configuration, ActiveMQ is only available on the localhost.
-If you want to be able to connect to it via HTTP remotely, you will need to either enable a SSH port forwarding tunnel or you will need to add a rule to your firewall configuration:
+**Note:** Given the current configuration, the ActiveMQ console is only available on the localhost.
+If you want to be able to connect to it via HTTP remotely, you will need to either enable a SSH port forwarding tunnel or you will need to add a rule to your firewall configuration.
+Use one of the following two commands (you do not need to run both!).

+The following command adds a rule to your firewall to allow connections to the ActiveMQ console.  **Note: Execute the following on the broker host.**

 	# lokkit --port=8161:tcp

+Alternatively, the following command creates a SSH tunnel, so that if you connect to port 8161 on your local host, the connection will be forwarded to port 8161 on the remote host, where the the ActiveMQ console is listening.  **Note: Execute the following on your local machine.**

 	# ssh -f -N -L 8161:broker.example.com:8161 root@10.x.x.x